 The driver's side handle moves toward the driver's door.
 The passenger's side handle moves toward the passenger's door.

-- To unlock the rear of the roof panel's rear release latch, press the back of the release handle (B).
-Then press the button on the front of the release handle (A). - 8.
-Stand on one side of the vehicle, and if necessary, have someone stand on the other side.
-Together, carefully lift the front edge of the roof panel up and forward. - 9.
-When the roof panel is loosened from the vehicle, one person should grasp the roof panel as close to the center as possible and lift it away from the vehicle.
+7. To unlock the rear of the roof panel's rear release latch, press the back of the release handle (B).
+Then press the button on the front of the release handle (A).

 Pull down the latch lever.